 After receiving his Ph.D. in 2013, Ian left for the Chemical Engineering Department at the University of Virginia to work as a postdoctoral researcher with Professor Robert J. Davis.
 Ian's work focused on describing the surface properties of basic and acid-base bifunctional materials, observed using diffuse reflectance infrared spectroscopy of interacting probe molecules.
 The materials studied in this work have applications as catalysts in upgrading ethanol to less corrosive and higher energy-density fuels.

-  After completing his postdoctoral work in Virginia, Ian has moved back to Minnesota to teach instrumental methods and quantitative analysis at Gustavus Adolphus College for the 2014-2015 academic year.
+After completing his postdoctoral work in Virginia, Ian has moved back to Minnesota to teach chemistry and pursue research at Gustavus Adolphus College.

 Postdoctoral Researcher (University of Virginia | Chemical Engineering), Ph.D.
 Materials Science (University of Minnesota | CEMS), B.A.
 Chemistry (Carleton College | Chemistry)

 CHE-102 (Chem in Context w/Lab), CHE-246 (Environmental Chemistry Lab), CHE-258 (Inorganic Chemistry I Lab), and CHE-399 (Chemistry Seminar)